Erin Sharma: Sentence

 Following the fatal assault, McCullah was temporarily transferred to the United States Penitentiary, Florence ADX, the federal supermax prison in Colorado.
 After this he was transferred to the Federal Correctional Institution, Victorville, a medium security facility in California.
-Currently he is serving his sentence in the Special Management Unit at the United States Penitentiary, Terre Haute, Indiana.
+Currently he is serving his sentence in the Special Management Unit at the USP Tucson, Arizona.

 Second officer

 During Sharma's trial, Raby testified that Sharma's supervisor, Michael Kennedy, proposed that Delano be transferred into a cell with McCullah, believing that McCullah would give Delano "a good [butt] kicking and head-knocking".
 On November 2, 2009, the U.S. Justice Department announced that a grand jury had indicted Kennedy on one count of conspiring to violate Delano's federal civil rights and one count of violating his civil rights by arranging for another inmate to assault him.

 On July 8, 2010, Kennedy was found guilty of both civil rights counts.
 The jury did not reach a unanimous finding that the violations resulted in Delano's death.
 Kennedy was sentenced to nine years in federal prison.